Skip to Content

 • Keeping the project on time and within budget while giving transparency to the client

-• Using a variety of tools to accomplish their task.
+• Using a variety of project management tools to accomplish their task.
 These include apps like Invisionapp, Dashable, Basecamp, Trello, and Github.

 Traditionally, this role requires having an industry-standard certification.
-Some of this may be related to Scrum or given by the Project Management Institute
+Some of this may be related to Scrum or given by the Project Management Institute.
+Project managers benefit from certifications such as the “PMP Certification“, but the most valuable thing project managers can possess is experience project planning and delivering results.

 Explaining The Dynamic Between Project Managers and Product Managers

-A Project Manager is akin to a midwife.
-The person in this role delivers the project and moves on to the next one.
-He or she cares for the product up until the product is delivered, and then hands the responsibility over to the ‘mother’ (in this case, the Product Manager).
+A project manager is akin to a midwife.
+The project manager’s role is to deliver the project and move on to the next one.
+He or she cares for the product up until the product is delivered, and then hands the responsibility over to the ‘mother’ (in this case, the product manager).

 Conclusion

 Project and product management are similar concepts.
-Both are problem solvers, but in order to create a successful product, you need to understand how these concepts differ.
+Both tasks require problem solvers and leaders, but in order to create a successful product, you need to understand how these business roles differ.
 Only by doing so will you guarantee your business goals.

-Project management focuses internally to achieve specific objectives and complete a given project on time and under budget.
+Project management focuses internally on achieving specific objectives and completing a given project on time and under budget.
 Once the project is completed, it is no longer ‘managed.’

-Although it’s possible to have one person fill both managerial roles, it’s ideal to separate these roles to avoid conflicts of interest and underperformance.
-Also, this allows for better resource allocation and a clearer project timeline.
+Although it’s possible to have one person fill both of these managerial roles, it’s ideal to separate these roles to avoid conflicts of interest and underperformance.
+Also, this allows for better allocation of project resources and a clearer project timeline.

 In your company, does one person take on both the role of product and project manager?
 How many product managers do you have?
 Have you had difficulties distinguishing between the two concepts laid out in this article?
 If so, you might want to consider working with an expert who might take care of your software project.